We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Viking PureGlide Pro scratch test with rough sponge

 Finally, I set up a stand mixer so a metal whisk was making firm contact with the cooking surface and let it run for 30 seconds.
-The Viking had scary looking white marks, but once again it was just dust from the whisk breaking apart and transferring onto the surface.
-It rubbed right off with no damage underneath.
+The Viking had scary looking white marks, but once again it was mostly dust from the whisk breaking apart and transferring onto the surface.

 Viking PureGlide Pro scratch test with metal whisk